 He leaned into the Blazer and dropped the pistol into the bag of money, lifted and hugged the bag to his chest and took off running down the old logging road, the arthritis in his knees flaring.
 The woods road would lead him to Spot, his hardtop jeep, stashed about a half a mile away.

-His means of escape -- unless the Devil’s Deacons caught up with him before he got there.
+His means of escape—unless the Devil’s Deacons caught up with him before he made it there.
 He was breathing hard.
 His chest was burning.
 Shit.

 “It’s not a fucking heart attack,” he muttered, panting.